UAlbertaConsulting/ica.ualberta.ca/pages/case-competition.md

 * Teams must have 3 to 4 members.
 Teams must also have a name – feel free to get creative.
 Maximum of 10 teams.
 * Everyone is welcome to apply, but there must be at least three non-MBA University of Alberta students per team.
 * Please be prepared with the name, email address, program, and year of study for each team member.
-* CASH PRIZES: $500 for first place, $300 for second place, $200 for third place
+* CASH PRIZES: $500 for first place, $300 for second place, $200 for third place.
 * Email us at ica@ualberta.ca if you have questions related to the case competition.

 ## Tentative Schedule: